mehryaragha/EKF_SLAM_GUI/README.md

 When a target is in the vehicle's FoV, it is coloured as blue.
 The targets and vehicle's states at any time is shown the middle column at the top and bottom, respectively.

-The number of landmarks, angular and radial speed, detection error model and covariance matrices can be adjusted as hyper-parameters within the code.
+The uncertainty of the landmarks' locations and vehicle's localisation gradually decreases over time.
 <p align="center">
   <img src="img/myimage.gif" width=1000 >
 </p>

+The number of landmarks, angular and radial speed, detection error model and covariance matrices can be adjusted as hyper-parameters within the code.